 Learn how to create a native garden for your urban space.
 Join Karen Shaw from Forest Heart ecoNursery to discover ways to incorporate local plant species into your garden.
 Native plants can bring beauty to your space.
-Make your garden low maintenance, add new flavours to cooking and contribute to Sunshine Coast’s urban forest.
+Make your garden low maintenance, add new flavours to your cooking and contribute to Sunshine Coast’s urban forest.
 Take home a bushfood plant to start your own garden at home.

-Supported by Sunshine Coast Council’s Living Smart program for the World Environment Day Festival (WED Fest 2021) focussing on ecosystem restoration.
+Supported by Sunshine Coast Council’s Living Smart program focusing on ecosystem restoration.

 |Location||Date and Time||Registration|